Book Review: Before I Let You Go

 About The Author:

-Her first novel, “Suspending Reality”, was published in 2012.
-It explores the limits of people’s unhappiness, and the lengths that they will go to in order to change their life.
-The novel follows three women, all on the run from various problems in their life and it asks whether or not they will ever be able to outrun the ghosts and afflictions which seem to follow them.
+Her first novel, “Suspending Reality,” was published in 2012.
+It explores the limits of people’s unhappiness and the lengths they will go to change their lives.
+The novel follows three women, all on the run from various problems in their lives.
+And it asks whether or not they will ever be able to outrun the ghosts and afflictions that seem to follow them.

-Rimmer’s third novel “Me without You”, took on a new, different tone.
+Rimmer’s third novel, “Me without You”, took on a new, different tone.
 It is a love story about heartbreak and learning to love again.
-It is a much more emotional novel than “Suspending Reality”, which is more conserved with philosophical questions.
+It is a much more emotional novel than “Suspending Reality”, which is more conservative with philosophical questions.

 Her fourth novel focuses on a woman who was adopted as a child.
 As she approaches the birth of her own child, she grapples with what it must have been like for her birth mother to give her up for adoption.
 She becomes obsessed with finding the woman who let her go.